WellThatsStrange-Studios/StrangePlayer-Pro/README.md

 ------

-*This project is a joke, don’t take it seriously.
+* *This project is a joke, don’t take it seriously.* 😉